tonethar/IGME-230-GDD-Spring-2018/notes/weekly-notes.md

    - do .htaccess presentation
    - show a page like this one - https://people.rit.edu/~acjvks/ - that `ModPagespeed` is compressing the styles and JS
    - use the Chrome web inspector to show headers - including the `ModPagespeed` header
-   - walk through the [Fixing Banjo Exercise](../exercises/week-1/Fixing-Banjo.md) and then check the inspoector to see that the `ModPagespeed` header is gone, and check the page to see that the styles and JS are no longer compressed
+   - walk through the [Fixing Banjo Exercise](../exercises/week-1/Fixing-Banjo.md) and then check the inspector to see that the `ModPagespeed` header is gone, and check the page to see that the styles and JS are no longer compressed
    - let the students work on the [Auth and htaccess PDF](../docs/Auth_and_htaccess.pdf) exercise

 ## Week 2